yantar92/org-capture-ref/Readme.md

 4. Using direct download

-Follow instructions from [1.1.3](#orge00bb54).
+Follow instructions from [Using direct download](#orgc7ebc51).
 The packages can be downloaded from the following websites:

 -   <https://github.com/troyp/asoc.el>
 -   <https://github.com/magnars/s.el>